 Digital Eclipse has garnered a reputation over recent years for its expertise in remastering classic games and launching them as collections.
 Some significant projects under its belt include Teenage Mutant Ninja Turtles: The Cowabunga Collection, Disney Classic Games: Aladdin and The Lion King, and the SNK 40th Anniversary Collection.

 The collaboration between Atari and Digital Eclipse caught the public eye last year with the launch of Atari 50: The Anniversary Collection.
-This acclaimed compilation amalgamated numerous games spanning Atari's 50-year timeline, enriched with and documents, archival footage, and fresh interviews with erstwhile Atari staff.
+This acclaimed compilation amalgamated numerous games spanning Atari’s 50-year timeline, enriched with marketing and development documents, archival footage, and fresh interviews with erstwhile Atari staff.
 Building on the interactive documentary style, Digital Eclipse rolled out The Making of Karateka this year.

 Under the aegis of Atari, Digital Eclipse aims to propel the Gold Master Series preservation project.
 The acquisition will not hamper Digital Eclipse’s collaborations with third-party developers and publishers, as several non-Atari ventures are in the pipeline, awaiting announcement.